micropython/micropython/docs/rp2/tutorial/intro.rst

 	Type "help()" for more information.
 	>>>

 This key combination tells MicroPython to reboot.
 You can do this at any time.
-When it reboots, MicroPython will printout a message saying exactly what firmware version it is running, and when it was built.
+When it reboots, MicroPython will print out a message saying exactly what firmware version it is running, and when it was built.
 Your version number will be different from the one shown here.

 2.2.
 Connecting from a Raspberry Pi Pico using UART
 ---------------------------------------------------